-Figure 4 Determination of the Target Test Point

 The oil level shall be cycled from empty to full to empty prior to testing.

 The oil level shall be filled from empty to the Target Test Point.

 The Resistance shall be measured after any level variations subside to the specified criteria.